 Less prevalent reasons for objects being left in the body include a high body mass in the patient or a situation where the patient is experiencing an excessive loss of blood.

 Discovering and Reporting RSIs

 When items are left in the body after surgery, they are not always discovered right away.
-At times the error is found just hours after an operation, and in other cases years can pass before it is noticed.
-In many cases the patient needs to undergo an additional surgery and take on the associated risks in order to have the item removed.
+At times the error is found just hours after an operation and in other cases, years can pass before it is noticed.
+In many cases, the patient needs to undergo additional surgery and take on the associated risks in order to have the item removed.

-The protocol involved for a hospital to report the incidents in somewhat inconsistent, and can vary between states.
+The protocol involved for a hospital to report the incidents is somewhat inconsistent and can vary between states.
 In most cases, serious reportable events (SREs) get reported to the National Quality Forum (NQF).

 Another OB/GYN consensus group makes similar reporting guidelines for objects that are left in the body after a spontaneous vaginal birth.
-This reporting period ends 1-2 hours after the birth when the woman has passed her immediate recovery period.
+This reporting period ends one to two hours after the birth when the woman has passed her immediate recovery period.

 When an object is left in the body where it doesn’t belong, it seems logical to assume that an error took place.
 Many would assume that winning a medical malpractice lawsuit in such a case would be easy, and some may even believe that working with a lawyer on the case wouldn’t be necessary.
 However, just because a case should be easy doesn’t mean it will be.